 Bangers and Mash with Irish Ale and Onion Gravy is a very traditional and inexpensive Irish supper.
-This version uses just one skillet, 10-ingredients or less and is ready in under 30 minutes!
-That’s something to celebrate!
+Ready in just 30-Minutes.

 Sometimes, in lieu of corned beef and cabbage on St. Patrick’s Day, we like to make this with a quality, fresh, Artisan sausage.
 The sausages we used today were Pork Sausage with garlic and onions which we bought from Sunny Cedar Farms in Sumter, SC.

 We met the owner, Russel Singleton at the Winter’s Farmers Market in Summerville, SC and he sells pastured pork at a variety of farmer’s markets throughout South Carolina.
 Check his website, he may very well be selling somewhere local to you!